 Troy – Marianne (DiDomenicantonio) Poleto, 88, formerly of Hoosick Road, Brunswick, peacefully died after a long fight with Parkinson’s disease on Friday, December 6, 2019 at the Eddy Memorial Geriatric Center.

-To send flowers in memory of Marianne C. Poleto (DiDomenicantonio), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marianne C. Poleto (DiDomenicantonio), please visit our Heartfelt Sympathies Store.

 Marianne was born in Watervliet, New York to Maria Gracie and Emidio DiDomenicantonio.
 She enjoyed life in a big Italian family with her sisters, brother, aunts, uncles and cousins; and participated in many social events with her friends at Mount Carmel Catholic Church.
 She met her husband, Vincent P. Poleto, when she was in her early twenties.
 They were married for 47 years when he passed away.
 Together they had five children, Connie, Pat, Jean, Mary and Susan.